-Whale watching in Puerto Vallarta can be as easy as strolling along the boardwalk and being lucky enough to catch one leaping from the water, close enough to shore in order for you to see.
+Whale watching in Puerto Vallarta can be as easy as strolling along the boardwalk and being lucky enough to catch one leaping from the water, close enough to shore for you to see.

 Humpback whales travel every year to the Bay of Banderas.
-They make the 40 day journey from the west coast of Canada past Baja California until they reach Puerto Vallarta’s shore.
+They make the 40-day journey from the west coast of Canada past Baja California until they reach Puerto Vallarta’s shore.
 About 700 arrive in the bay to birth and mate.

 If you’ve never been swimming with a whale shark, it’s an exhilarating experience that we highly recommend.
-Since they are feed on plankton at the surface of the water, only a snorkel is required.
+Since they feed on plankton at the surface of the water, only a snorkel is required.

 They are most often sighted in between September and October.

 You may be thinking to yourself, Botanical Gardens, yawn.
 While we’re not saying that a visit here is like an adrenaline shot in the arm, it is a great way to enjoy a jungle setting and get a fantastic meal with a view.

 Taking the bus from Old Town is easy, and the view along the way of Banderas Bay and the Los Arcos Nature Reserve is beautiful.

 You can stroll through the orchid and cactus garden or take a hike to the river for a swim.

 The Botanical Garden restaurant La Hacienda de Oro serves up traditional Mexican dishes, such as chilaquiles, fajitas and tacos.
 They also have other items such as brick-oven pizza, salads and a full bar.
 We thoroughly enjoyed our lunch while watching hummingbirds (in Spanish, colibrí) buzz all around us.

 You can find information about their days and hours (which change with the season), events, guided tours and how to take the bus from Old Town on the Vallarta Jardin Botanico website.